 During the late 1950's, Aubrey K. Lucas was the Director of Admissions at Mississippi Southern College, later named the University of Southern Mississippi, when Mr. Clyde Kennard applied for admission.
-As a matter of fact, Mr. Kennard wrote a letter to Director of Admissions Aubrey K. Lucas seeking admission to the school.
 Among other accomplishments, Mr. Kennard was "a former sergeant and paratrooper in the U.S. Army."
 Mr. Kennard's clearly met all conditions for acceptance, except for one insignificant thing: he was black.